hexadecimalDinosaur/octoprint-cli/README.md

 ## Configuration

-The tool reads its configuration from either `config.ini` in the current directory or from `~/.config/octoprint-cli.ini` on Linux systems
+The tool reads its configuration from either `config.ini` in the application directory or from `~/.config/octoprint-cli.ini` on Linux systems

 A sample config file has been included in `sample-config.ini`